Medical Policy

 Clinical laboratories may develop and validate tests in-house and market them as a laboratory service; laboratory-developed tests must meet the general regulatory standards of the Clinical Laboratory Improvement Amendments.
 Laboratories that offer laboratory-developed tests must be licensed by the Clinical Laboratory Improvement Amendments for high-complexity testing.
 To date, the FDA has chosen not to require any regulatory review of these tests.

-Table 1 summarizes the targeted treatments approved by the FDA for patients with melanoma along with the concurrently approved diagnostic tests as of the most recent policy update (April 30, 2024 ).
+Table 1 summarizes the targeted treatments approved by the FDA for patients with melanoma or glioma along with the concurrently approved diagnostic tests as of the most recent policy update (May 19, 2025).
+This evidence review does not directly evaluate targeted therapies classified as monoclonal or bispecific antibodies as stand-alone interventions.
+These therapeutics may be listed in Table 1 if approved for combination treatment with BRAF, MEK, or other kinase inhibitors.

 The FDA maintains a regularly updated list of 'Cleared or Approved Companion Diagnostic Devices'.
-New tests may become available between policy updates.11,
+New tests may become available between policy updates.12,

 Treatment | Indication | FDA Approval of Companion Diagnostic Test | Pivotal Study | NCCN Recommendation Level/Guideline |